nialloulton/AutoMMM/README.md

 - Throughout this process, the automodeller ensures that it does not overfit the model or select variables that do not make sense in the context of a marketing mix model.
 The goal is to find a model with the best balance of performance (highest R-squared and lowest AIC) and practical relevance, considering the impact of media channels, price, distribution, and other relevant factors.

 ## Limitations and Risks
-- As an experimental library, AutoMediaAI may produce unexpected or suboptimal results.
+- As an experimental library, AutoMMM.ai may produce unexpected or suboptimal results.
 - There is a risk of misuse through looping a self-prompt, which may lead to unintended consequences.
 Users should exercise caution and be aware of the risks involved.
 - The open source software and 1749.io are not responsible for any misuse of the OpenAI API or any consequences resulting from looping a self-prompt.

-# Contributing to AutoMediaAI
+# Contributing to AutoMedia.ai

-Thank you for considering contributing to AutoMediaAI!
-We appreciate your interest in making this library better for everyone.
+Thank you for considering contributing to AutoMMM.ai, We appreciate your interest in making this library better for everyone.
 Before you start working on your contribution, please familiarize yourself with the following guidelines and processes.

 ## Table of Contents